kapyar/---/KR2013/README.md

 A program that is modeling storehouse process

-Base abstract class Goods provide common interface for Clothers and Food We use here NVI pattern
+Base abstract class Goods provide common interface for Clothers and Food 1.NVI pattern
-Storehouse is a singleton
+2.Storehouse is a singleton